zqiuak/CoPAS/README.md

-#  Deep co-plane Subspace and multi-Contrast Attention Network
+# DeepSCAN: Deep co-plane Subspace and multi-Contrast Attention Network
 This is the official repository of

 **Clinical-knowledge Inspired Deep Attention Learning for Detecting Twelve Types of Knee Abnormalities from Multi-sequence MRIs: A Multi-center Retrospective Study**